bcronje/docs/docs/kb/firewall-ports.md

 Enclave does not use a default port and instead randomises port selection each time it restarts.
 We generally discourage network configurations in which a fix port is required because it runs counter to the design principles behind Enclave, but sometimes it may be necessary to assign a specific port for Enclave to use.

-### 1. Force a specific port number
+### Force a specific port number

-To force Enclave to use a specific port number
+To force Enclave to use a specific port number:

-1. First, stop Enclave by running `enclave stop`, then open the local Enclave configuration file (usually `Universe.profile`) located in either `C:\Program Files\Enclave Networks\Enclave\Agent\profiles` on Windows or `/etc/enclave/profiles` on Linux and MacOS
+1. Stop Enclave by running `enclave stop`
+2. Open the local Enclave configuration file (usually `Universe.profile`) located in either `C:\Program Files\Enclave Networks\Enclave\Agent\profiles` on Windows or in `/etc/enclave/profiles` on Linux and MacOS
-2. Change the value of `"LocalPort": 0` from `0` to the port number you wish to use.
+3. Change the value of `"LocalPort": 0` from `0` to the port number you wish to use.
 We suggest `47100`, but you can choose another if you prefer
-3. Save the configuration file and restart Enclave by running `enclave start`
+4. Save the configuration file and restart Enclave by running `enclave start`

-### 2. Configure your firewall
+### Configure your firewall

-Ensure your devices can reach the Enclave control plane servers:
+Allow your devices can reach the Enclave control plane servers on `tcp/443`, and ensure your devices can reach each other (assuming you've forced Enclave to use port `47100`):

-* Let your devices initiate TCP connections to `*:443`
+* Allow your devices initiate TCP connections to `*:443`

-Ensure your devices can reach each other (assuming you've forced Enclave to use port `47100`):

-* Let your devices initiate UDP connections **from** `:47100` to `*:*`
+* Allow your devices initiate UDP connections **from** `:47100` to `*:*`

 ## Network Address Translation